Democrats are getting crushed in rural areas. John Fetterman hopes to change that.

 In some of these areas like Fayette and Cambria counties, Obama won or was competitive in 2008, only to see results shift to comfortable double-digit gaps for Republicans a few presidential elections later.
 Part of this was a result of Obama’s response to the 2008 financial crisis, where an underfunded stimulus and focus on taking care of banks over homeowners helped lead to slower recoveries in rural areas.
 One area Scholten points to where Democrats could win back support is on antitrust, as big agricultural conglomerates have gained control of entire markets.

 “Obama ran on antitrust,” Scholten said, “and they went out into the states and did a whole tour and talked to farmers, and then did nothing on it after that.
-And there's a lot of resentment towards that, too.
+And there's a lot of resentment towards that too.
 You add in [President Bill] Clinton and NAFTA, we lost a lot of manufacturing.
 A lot of voters don’t feel the Democratic Party speaks to them.
-People like to call it just racism and there is racism, don't get me wrong, but it's a lot more gray than black and white.”
+People like to call it just racism, and there is racism, don't get me wrong, but it's a lot more gray than black and white.”

 Racism and extremism are undoubtedly an issue in Pennsylvania, where it’s not uncommon to see Confederate flags flying alongside Trump flags in rural areas of the Union state that was home to the bloodiest and most famous Civil War battle.
 Polling has shown that rural voters are less likely to live around people of color and less likely to support politicians who are in favor of immigration, the Black Lives Matter movement and LGBTQ rights.
-But that still leaves large swaths of rural voters that Fetterman is hoping to peel off, including Republicans, independents, disenchanted Democrats and once-apathetic nonvoters.
+But that still leaves large swaths of rural voters that Fetterman is hoping to peel off, including Republicans, independents, disenchanted Democrats and once apathetic nonvoters.

-Trump’s arrival on the political scene has only exacerbated the rural-urban political divide, the former reality TV star taking aim at a large swath of enemies: Muslims, undocumented immigrants, disloyal Republicans, media elites and “Democrat-run cities” supposedly descending into crime and anarchy.
+Trump’s arrival on the political scene has only exacerbated the rural-urban political divide, with the former reality TV star taking aim at a large swath of enemies: Muslims, undocumented immigrants, disloyal Republicans, media elites and “Democrat-run cities” supposedly descending into crime and anarchy.
 Trump frequently and falsely blames heavily Black and Latino cities for supposedly stealing the 2020 election from him with fraudulent votes, despite overwhelming evidence to the contrary.

 Scholten’s observations are echoed in the new book “Dirt Road Revival” by Chloe Maxmin and Canyon Woodward.
-Maxmin is a progressive Democrat who won a rural state legislature seat in Maine in 2018 and then a state senate seat two years later, with Woodward serving as her campaign manager for both runs.
+Maxmin is a progressive Democrat who won a rural state legislature seat in Maine in 2018 and then a state Senate seat two years later, with Woodward serving as her campaign manager for both runs.
 The book opens by expressing frustration with the Democratic Party, citing the Schumer and Perez quotes and noting the continued effects of the financial crisis in rural America.

 Maxmin carried mace in her car when she was canvassing, and recounts being screamed at, having doors slammed and hearing positions that cut strongly against her values, including detailing a conversation with one man who supported migrant families being separated at the border.
 But the authors make the case that being present and talking to people is the only path forward in places where the Democratic brand has become so toxic.

 “I think there’s a really big difference between values and policy,” Maxmin told Yahoo News.
 “That’s where we found so much common ground where it doesn’t feel like compromising one’s values.
-I think there are a lot of issues confronting rural communities, from economic depression to impact of the climate crisis to lack of affordable services, transportation access that are all huge priorities for the Democrats as well.
-The key of what we’re seeing is it’s really hard if not impossible to find that common ground without meaningful, in-depth, one-on-one conversations with folks.”
+I think there are a lot of issues confronting rural communities, from economic depression to impact of the climate crisis to lack of affordable services, transportation access, that are all huge priorities for the Democrats as well.
+The key of what we’re seeing is it’s really hard, if not impossible, to find that common ground without meaningful, in-depth, one-on-one conversations with folks.”

 “We don’t tolerate hate and sometimes we hear things that are really challenging,” Woodward said of tough conversations.
 “You have to toe the line of pushing back and shutting down rhetoric while not completely blowing up the relationship because the only way people change is if you’re willing to stay in conversation, stay in relationship with them, have empathy for why it is they’re saying the things that they’re saying.”

 Maxmin and Woodward also relayed concerns on Democratic messaging and consultants.
-Maxmin writes of one training where a communications staffer told the local candidates, “Don’t customize your message based on who you talk to,” leading her to note in her journal at the time, “Probably that’s why the Democratic Party is failing so hard, if that’s the way that they’re approaching things.”
+Maxmin writes of one training session where a communications staffer told the local candidates, “Don’t customize your message based on who you talk to,” leading her to note in her journal at the time, “Probably that’s why the Democratic Party is failing so hard, if that’s the way that they’re approaching things.”

 It’s a concern shared by Scholten.

 “What I realized is that so many of these campaigns are like caricatures,” Scholten said.
 “They're not real and we're not talking to people and we're using the language that people don't really talk.
-I think basically what I'm trying to say is the Democratic Party has a consultant problem and until we clean that up and until we have wins like Fetterman or something like that it's just going to the same old path.”
+I think basically what I'm trying to say is the Democratic Party has a consultant problem, and until we clean that up and until we have wins like Fetterman or something like that, it's just going to the same old path.”

 While Fetterman is making appeals to rural areas, he hasn’t compromised on most progressive priorities.
-He’s pro-LGBTQ rights (he hung a trans rights flag from his office in Harrisburg), pro-codifying abortion and has made the legalization of marijuana one of his top priorities.
+He’s pro-LGBTQ rights (he hung a trans-rights flag from his office in Harrisburg) and pro-codifying abortion, and has made the legalization of marijuana one of his top priorities.
 (One exception: Fetterman has said he doesn’t support a fracking ban, angering climate activists.)
 As part of his pitch in counties like Fayette, Fetterman has pushed legislation for a right-to-repair law, making it easier for farmers to fix their own equipment.

 If elections are now more about aesthetics and vibes, Fetterman — who has a master’s degree from Harvard — projects an unpretentious demeanor, choosing his signature shorts and hoodies over suits whenever possible.
 A photo earlier this year of Fetterman and Lamb underscored the contrast.
-Lamb, in a crisp blue suit and dress shoes, punctuated with an American flag pin.
-Fetterman, ignoring the cold January weather, in a hoodie, shorts and sneakers.
+Lamb is seen in a crisp blue suit and dress shoes, punctuated with an American flag pin.
+Fetterman, meanwhilem ignoring the cold January weather, in clad in a hoodie, shorts and sneakers.
 (Fetterman had left his home that morning to visit the site of a bridge collapse in Pittsburgh.)
-While Lamb has trailed in polls, the former Marine and prosecutor who won a Trump House District in 2018 is leading the endorsement race by a large margin.
+Although Lamb has trailed in polls, the former Marine and prosecutor who won a Trump House district in 2018 is leading the endorsement race by a large margin.

-Democrats winning back rural areas will take more than just showing up once every two-to-four years and instead work to build lasting organizations in an attempt to counter the image that’s accrued over the last decade-plus.
+Democrats winning back rural areas will take more than just showing up once every two to four years and instead work to build lasting organizations in an attempt to counter the image that’s accrued during the past decade-plus.
 Both Scholten and Maxmin had to deal with outdated or nonexistent voter information, and Scholten said that at the conclusion of his 2020 run, none of the Democratic groups asked for data to be used in further races.

-“Obviously we want to win elections, but a relentless focus on only winning elections leads to these really short-term investments in rural spaces and we’re all kind of tired of that cycle no matter where you live in the country,” Maxmin said.
-“One thing we talk about in the book is just for all rural spaces is having that long-term, year-long investment in rural organizing.
+“Obviously we want to win elections, but a relentless focus on only winning elections leads to these really short-term investments in rural spaces, and we’re all kind of tired of that cycle no matter where you live in the country,” Maxmin said.
+“One thing we talk about in the book ... for all rural spaces is having that long-term, year-long investment in rural organizing.
 Even if we don’t win every single election, having that presence and that opportunity is just so important.”

 The path forward comes with the frustrating knowledge that Democrats will need to focus on putting in the effort of working to lose races close before they have a chance to actually win, the sort of long-term planning that has failed the party in recent decades.
-Continuing to focus on races that only seem winnable in the present will result in little chance of gaining ground back in the future.
+Continuing to focus on races that only seem winnable in the present will result in little chance of gaining back ground in the future.

 “If we keep taking the easy road, we're basically trading away our future and our ability to have progressive majorities that we need to pass legislation for the next decade,” Woodward added, noting that money has gone to ads in populous markets versus grassroots infrastructure.
-“Now we're really, we're really starting to see the consequences of that but it's not too late to turn that around.”
+“Now we're really starting to see the consequences of that, but it's not too late to turn that around.”

-If Fetterman prevails in the primary as the latest polling indicates he will, he is going to face a long, expensive general election campaign that will test his theory as he tries to balance reducing margins in these areas while turning out the Democratic base.
+If Fetterman prevails in the primary,S as the latest polling indicates he will, he is going to face a long, expensive general election campaign that will test his theory as he tries to balance reducing margins in these areas while turning out the Democratic base.

 Democrats broadly face an uphill battle in this political balancing act.
 Maxmin has chosen not to run for reelection, instead focusing her time on starting the group Dirt Road Organizing, working with Woodward in an attempt to help Democrats win in rural areas across the nation.
-Scholten, who ran twice for the U.S. House, is on the campaign trail again this year, this time targeting a state legislative seat in the northwest of the state.
+Scholten, who ran twice for the U.S. House, is on the campaign trail again this year, this time targeting a state legislative seat in Iowa's northwest.

 Meanwhile, Cunningham’s plan is to continue putting in the work in Fayette County, one talk at a time.

 “It’s important to have those one-on-one conversations,” Cunningham said.
-“Turn off Newsmax, turn off Fox News, don’t listen to them, they don’t give a s*** about us in Fayette County.
+“Turn off Newsmax, turn off Fox News, don’t listen to them; they don’t give a s*** about us in Fayette County.
 Listen to your neighbor because we have more in common than we do apart.
 When you have those kinds of conversations and they realize that Democrats aren’t these demons that people make us out to be, that we’re humans and we’re your neighbors, I think that’s going to be the biggest thing we can do to really turn the rural areas back to blue.”